Skip to Main Content

 Libraries & Archives (Civil War)

 Most institutions in combatant states publish guides to their library/archives holdings on the Civil War sources they hold.
 Many include links to digitally available records.
 It may take a bit of digging, but at Websites of state archives, major universities, and local historical societies you should find plenty to work with.
+Explore yourself, but also ask a librarian for help with this one.

 Need help?